THE LATEST EUROPEAN RIVER BOAT RATINGS

 4/28 – Viviers – Interesting medieval town with a very entertaining tour guide, Pierre.
 Had a very nice home visit with a Vietnamese couple; very gracious.
 Petanque games were interesting.

-On-board wine tasting presentation was excellent.
+The on-board wine tasting presentation was excellent.
 Unfortunately, only one of the reds and no whites was acceptable to me.
 Perhaps a better-known winery…?

 4/29 – Arles – Good, guide, a young man well informed and with a good command of the English language.
 Interesting walking tour, especially the Coliseum.